 Prior to the introduction of the Recovery Plan the Service provided data to the FSA each May through the LAEMS return.
 The FSA scrutinised this data and reported it on its web site.
-Currently, the FSA does not require a LAEMS return.
-Instead, the FSA conducts periodic Food Hygiene - Local Authority "temperature check surveys" to monitor the implementation of the Recovery Plan by local authorities.
+During 2022/23, the FSA conducted periodic Food Hygiene - Local Authority "temperature check surveys" to monitor the implementation of the Recovery Plan by local authorities.
+Presently, LAEMS is under review and the FSA is exploring new data collection mechanisms.
+As part of this process, the FSA is currently undertaking a "new burdens assessment" in respect of proposed new annual and quarterly surveys for local authority returns.